ITU-BDSA2024-GROUP20/Chirp/docs/report.md

 When running the application, and it is done starting up, a popup will appear in your terminal indicating which port it is running on "http://localhost:5273"

 ## How to run test suite locally
-<redColo>List all necessary steps that Adrian or Helge have to perform to execute
-your test suites.
-Here, you can assume that we already cloned your repository in the step above.</redColo>

-<redColo>Briefly describe what kinds of tests you have in your test suites and what
-they are testing.</redColo>

 ### Unit tests
 To run the unit test for this program you will need to open a terminal and<br> navigate to the ```Chirp.Razor.Test``` directory which can be done from the root of the repository with:
 ```